The Santa Cruz Forest School

 or here: https://www.cdph.ca.gov/Programs/CID/DCDC/Pages/COVID-19/small-groups-child-youth.aspx

-To hear an interview with Amanda Bell, director of SCFS, click on the following link.
+To hear a pre-pandemic interview with Amanda Bell, director of SCFS, click on the following link.
 "Inside Education" begins at the 2 minute mark.

 Labor Day: September 7th